ranfysvalle02/autoencoder-101/README.md

 2. **Dimensionality Reduction**: Dimensionality reduction is the process of reducing the number of random variables under consideration by obtaining a set of principal variables.
 It can be divided into feature selection and feature extraction.
 Principal Component Analysis (PCA), Singular Value Decomposition (SVD), and Latent Semantic Analysis (LSA) are examples of dimensionality reduction techniques.

-### Applications of Unsupervised Learning

-Unsupervised learning has numerous practical applications, including:

-- **Anomaly Detection**: Unsupervised learning is commonly used to detect anomalies or outliers in the data.
-For instance, it can identify fraudulent transactions in banking, or detect unusual patterns that could indicate a cyber attack in network security.

-- **Association Mining**: Unsupervised learning can be used to find rules that describe large portions of your data, such as "people that buy X also tend to buy Y".

-- **Clustering**: Unsupervised learning can be used to group data based on the similarity of the individual instances.
-Examples include customer segmentation in marketing, or image segmentation in computer vision.

-- **Feature Reduction**: Unsupervised learning is used to reduce the number of features in a dataset while retaining its structure and usefulness.
-This is often a necessary step in data preprocessing before applying other machine learning algorithms.

-- **Autoencoders**: As discussed in this blog post, autoencoders are an example of unsupervised learning where they are used for data compression, noise reduction, and feature extraction.

 ## Introduction

 In the realm of unsupervised learning, autoencoders have emerged as powerful tools for data compression, noise removal, and feature extraction.
 Initially celebrated for their capabilities in image processing, their application has significantly expanded into natural language processing (NLP), addressing the complexities of unstructured text data.
 This blog post will explore the mechanics of autoencoders, illustrating how they can compress text, clean noisy data, and uncover valuable insights from extensive text corpora.
 We’ll delve into both the theoretical frameworks and practical implementations, showcasing the transformative potential of autoencoders in the NLP landscape.